The Gentle Lady

 Joe also found inspiration for The Gentle Lady from genius Burt Rutan, air plane designer.
 Burt designed the record-breaking Voyager, the first plan to fly around the world without the need to stop or refuel.
 Rutan also designed the sub-orbital Space Ship One, winning the Ansari-X Prize in 2004 becoming the first privately funded spacecraft to enter the realm of space twice within a two-week period.
 The wings of The Gentle Lady look similar to the wings of the voyager.
 Joe also derived inspiration from the first remote control sailplanes that he flew as a young child.

 The Gentle Lady takes on different characteristics from day to day.
-If you observe closely on a windy day, the are awoken in the gusts of kintetic energy, frenzied and chaotic.
+If you observe closely on a windy day, the wings are awoken in the gusts of kintetic energy, frenzied and chaotic.
 On a still day the wings may sleep, storing up energy, to be released.

 The artist call for the Corrigan Station project was 100% focused on an air flow sculpture.
 The challenge, to enhance or play off of the parking garage’s natural air flow.
 Per Downtown Kansas City ordinance, parking garages are required to have a certain ratio of open area and include aesthetic enhancements.
 Copaken Brooks had visions of something grand, a sculpture that would be able to fill the open air space on the façade of the parking garage.